- Have you received notification of the free Aquahawk Alerting system?

 - Or what an Aquahawk is?

-Siemens explained that they had seventy (70) random meters, out of over 7,000 City water meters, tested by a third party lab.
+Siemens had seventy (70) meters, out of over 7,000 City water meters, tested by a third party lab.
 Some meters showed inaccurate readings at ‘low flow’ – described as .25 gallon or about four cups of water or less per minute.
 The chart at left is confusing, but it was enough to convince members of City Council.